Scorecards and goals

 Refresh the current check-in by selecting Refresh for today.

 Refresh check-in values over a range of dates by selecting Refresh for a date range.
 Use this option when creating a new goal to view more than a single check-in value on the progress chart.
-Refresh for a date range will automatically create check-ins either daily, monthly or annually over the period of time specified.
-Additionally, refresh for a date range will enable organizations to recalculate their goal check-in values to account for changes in calculation methodology.
+Refresh for a date range automatically creates check-ins either daily, monthly or annually over the period of time specified.
+Additionally, refresh for a date range allows organizations to recalculate their goal check-in values to account for changes in calculation methodology.